jdekerautem/TurtleBot-Receptionist/README.md

   - rosserial_python
   - uvc_camera
   - turtlebot-bringup
-  - turtlebot-teleop (for remote-control the turtlebot)
+  - turtlebot-teleop (for remote-controlling the turtlebot)

 In order to launch all the nodes from a unique command, put all the files in the "shell script" folder in the root of your catkin workspace.
 You still need to source ros and your workspace: